Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Proof of Theorem

-We have now to prove \eqref{TC2}.
+Now we prove \eqref{TC2}.
 By Dynkin's formula (see Appendix 1 in \cite{KL}) we know that is a martingale with respect to the natural filtration $\{\mathcal{F}_{t}\}_{t\ge 0}$.
 Proceeding as in \cite{BJGO2} it is possible to prove that the previous display is bounded from above by a constant times